 Like other cuttlefish, flamboyant cuttle fish produce instant colour changes.
-In particular they’re know for flamboyant displays of red, yellow, white and pink chevrons that move up and down their bodies, pulsating in a mesmerizing rhythm.
+In particular they’re know for flamboyant displays of red, yellow, white and pink chevrons that move up and down their bodies, pulsating in a mesmerising rhythm.

 This elaborate coloration may be a warning for a poisonous bite, like its cousin the Blue Ringed Octopus.
 Flamboyant cuttlefish’s maximum size is approx. 10cm.